goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.6 Exit the process gracefully when a stranger comes to town

-**TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
-Common practice suggests restarting the process carefully using a process management tool like [Forever](https://www.npmjs.com/package/forever) or [PM2](http://pm2.keymetrics.io/)
+**TL;DR:** When an unknown error occurs (catastrophic error, see best practice 2.3) - there is uncertainty about the application healthiness.
+In this case, there is no escape from making the error observable, shutting off connections and exiting the process.
+Any reputable runtime framework like Dockerized services or cloud serverless solutions will take care to restart

 **Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily